What Is A Recruitment Assessment Tool?

-There are many reasons that good recruitment tools are useful to recruiters and businesses:
+There are many reasons that good recruitment tools are useful to recruiters and businesses.
+They:

-- 1. Save times: less need for in-depth reading of CVs and cover letters (just a paper sift instead)
+- 1. Save time: less need for in-depth reading of CVs and cover letters (just a paper sift instead)

-- 2. Reduces average cost per hire: less time spent choosing the right candidate, and less likelihood of a poor hire and the need to rehire.
+- 2. Reduce average cost per hire: less time spent choosing relevant talents, managing candidate pool, and less likelihood of bad hires and the need to rehire.

 How Do Recruitment Assessment Tools Work?

-Pre-employment assessment tools are based on psychological research.
-Science-based assessments give the best results in recruitment because they are proven to be both reliable and valid.
+Pre-employment hiring tools are based on psychological research.
+Science-based assessments give the best results in recruiting process because they are proven to be both reliable and valid.

 The reliability of a pre-employment assessment test is measured by it being both consistent and precise.
 One of the ways this is assessed is that if a test is taken multiple times by the same candidate, the same or similar results would be found.
 A test cannot be valid if it is not reliable.

-The reliability coefficient of the test is usually based on test-retest methodology as mentioned above, or what is known as split half methodology, where half the results are measured against the other half.
+The reliability coefficient of the psychometric assessments is usually based on test-retest methodology as mentioned above, or what is known as split half methodology, where half the results are measured against the other half.

 The validity of the test used can be measured in several ways.
 Construct validity is a theoretical focus and demonstrates how the test fits into what is already known through wider research.
 The data from the same participants provide construct validity, but it often takes complex statistical analysis to prove.